Skip to navigation

 Goods for sale in Darjeeling Market

-1 Hillary and Tenzing have always kept quiet about who actually reached the top first, which is an interesting story.
-If you ask a westerner who climbed Everest first, the answer will be 'Edmund Hillary'; ask someone from the Indian subcontinent and the emphasis is on Tenzing Norgay.
-They're both right, because nobody knows except the two who made it; the flags flown on the summit were the Union Jack (for New Zealander Hillary), Indian (for Norgay) and Nepalese (Everest is in Nepal), but I bet most people only remember the Union Jack, unless they're Indian or Nepalese.
+1 Hillary and Tenzing have always kept quiet about who actually reached the top first, which is interesting.
+If you ask a westerner who climbed Everest first, the answer will be 'Edmund Hillary'; ask someone from the Indian subcontinent and the emphasis will be on Tenzing Norgay.
+They're both right, because nobody knows who was first except for the two who made it, and they're not telling; there are no clues in the photos, either, as the flags flown on the summit were the Union Jack (for New Zealander Hillary), Indian (for Norgay) and Nepalese (as Everest is in Nepal).

 2 There are lots of Indian words that have made it into English.
 Veranda, guru, pyjamas, sandals, ganja, dungarees, shampoo, khaki, jungle, loot, monsoon, hookah, curry... all these are Indian words that we commonly use today.
 There are more than you think.